writethedocs/www/docs/conf/atlantic/2024/cfp-email-templates.rst

    As we've done for the past few years we'll be live captioning all talks, and it makes the [captioners](https://www.youtube.com/watch?v=xFnM6vmvWaI) lives *much* easier if you can send in a copy of your slides, or even a word list of unusual words that you might use.
 Please upload those to the [Talk recording drive]({{cfp_variables['upload']}}) by **{{cfp.slides_by}}**.

-   In a few weeks I'll be in touch with some calendar invites for a sound check during the conference, to make sure you're all sorted with Hopin logins, audio and video, and to answer any questions you might have.
+   In a few weeks I'll be in touch with some calendar invites for a sound check during the conference, to make sure you're all sorted with Venuless logins, audio and video, and to answer any questions you might have.

    And I think that is it!
 I'm excited to see this taking shape and excited to see all of your hard work on the virtual stage!